cenk1cenk2/docker-softether-vpncli/README.md

 # USERS: required arg: "<username>;<passwd>"
 # <username> for user
 # <password> for user
+# for rest of the data; to obtain default value, just leave blank
 # [ID] for user
 # [group] for user
 # multiple user format: example1;password:example2;password